Statistics for Sensory Analysis Duration

 - Panel noise variation – interaction v panellist repeatability

-- Comparison of means – t test
+- Comparison of pairwise means – t test

-- Comparison of variability – F test
+- Assessment of variability in means – F test

 Analysis of Variance